Singapore SME Compliance Requirements: Complete 2026 Regulatory Guide

 - Report workplace accidents and dangerous occurrences to MOM

-- Provide safety training for employees in hazardous roles
+- Provide safety training for employees

 - Maintain workplace safety documentation